-While most tick bites are harmless and don't require medical treatment, some ticks (like the deer tick, wood tick, and others) can carry harmful germs and cause diseases like Rocky Mountain spotted fever and Lyme disease.
+Most tick bites are harmless and don't need medical treatment.
+But some ticks (like the deer tick, wood tick, and others) can carry harmful germs that cause diseases like Rocky Mountain spotted fever and Lyme disease.
 The deer tick is tiny, no larger than a pencil point.
 Other ticks are larger and easier to find on the skin.

 - a red bump ringed by an expanding red rash, which looks like a bull's-eye (Lyme disease)

 - red dots on the ankles and wrists (Rocky Mountain spotted fever)

 - flu-like symptoms such as fever, headache, tiredness, vomiting, and muscle and joint aches

 When Should I Call the Doctor?